FAQ

 How am I billed?

 GroveStreams is free for small users.
-Users, who are flagged as an organization payer, will be billed monthly via a registered credit card.
+Larger users will be billed monthly via a registered credit card.
+Enterprise customers may request monthly invoicing.

 All organizations, including organizations that fall within the free limits, can include an unlimited number of users.
 Visit our pricing page and the pricing FAQ page for more information.